mpframaro/knnmod_ac1/README.md

-# knnmod_ac1
-Modifications to the K-Nearest Neighbors algorithm for better handling of noise and outliers!
+# Modifications to the K-NN algorithm for better handling of noise and outliers